-3.7.2 Pass-Through Grants

-- 3.7.2.10 The Governmental Accounting Standards Board (GASB) Statement 24, Accounting and Financial Reporting for Certain Grants and Other Financial Assistance, defines pass-through grants as those grants and other financial assistance received by a governmental entity (recipient government) to transfer to or spend on behalf of a secondary recipient.
-All pass-through grants received by a governmental entity should be reported in its financial statements.
-To determine the proper accounting for pass-through grants, the recipient government has to evaluate its administrative and direct financial involvement. - 3.7.2.20 Administrative involvement may include: - (a) Monitoring secondary recipients for compliance with program-specific requirements, - (b) Determining eligible secondary recipients or projects, even if using grantor-established criteria, or - (c) Having the ability to exercise discretion in how the funds are allocated. - 3.7.2.30 Direct financial involvement may include: - (a) Recipient government financing some direct program costs because of a grantor-imposed matching requirement, or - (b) Recipient government liability for disallowed costs. - 3.7.2.40 If a recipient government has administrative involvement or direct financial involvement in a pass-through grant, its responsibility in relation to the resources is more than custodial. - 3.7.2.50 The recipient government essentially exercises operational responsibility or discretion over whether the grant will be awarded. - 3.7.2.60 The National Council on Governmental Accounting (NCGA) Statement 1 states that custodial funds are purely custodial.
-In those cases in which a recipient government serves only as a cash conduit, the grant should be reported in a custodial fund.
-Pass-through grants with administrative or direct financial involvement should be recognized as revenue and expenditures or expenses in governmental, proprietary, or fiduciary funds of the recipient government. - 3.7.2.70 The GASB Statement 24 does not require that a recipient government's payment of administrative costs (indirect financial involvement) be separately evaluated in determining the reporting of pass-through grants.
+- 3 Accounting - 3.7 Awards (Formerly Grants) - 3.7.2 Certain Grants and Other Financial Assistance (Formerly Pass-Through Grants) - 3.7.2.10 The Governmental Accounting Standards Board (GASB) Statement 24, Accounting and Financial Reporting for Certain Grants and Other Financial Assistance, defines pass-through grants as those grants and other financial assistance received by a governmental entity (recipient government) to transfer to or spend on behalf of a secondary recipient.
+All pass-through awards received by a governmental entity should be reported in its financial statements.
+To determine the proper accounting for pass-through grants and other financial assistance, the recipient government has to evaluate its administrative and direct financial involvement. - 3.7.2.20 Administrative involvement may include: - (a) Monitoring secondary recipients for compliance with program-specific requirements, - (b) Determining eligible secondary recipients or projects, even if using grantor-established criteria, or - (c) Having the ability to exercise discretion in how the funds are allocated. - 3.7.2.30 Direct financial involvement may include: - (a) Recipient government financing some direct program costs because of a grantor-imposed matching requirement, and - (b) Recipient government liability for disallowed costs. - 3.7.2.40 If a recipient government has administrative involvement or direct financial involvement in a pass-through grant or other financial assistance, its responsibility in relation to the resources is more than custodial. - 3.7.2.50 The recipient government essentially exercises operational responsibility or discretion over whether the grant or other financial assistance will be awarded. - 3.7.2.60 GASB Statement 84, Fiduciary Activities states that custodial funds are purely custodial.
+In those cases in which a recipient government serves only as a cash conduit, the grant or other financial assistance should be reported in a custodial fund.
+Pass-through grants with administrative or direct financial involvement should be recognized as revenue and expenditures or expenses in governmental, or proprietary funds of the recipient government. - 3.7.2.70 The GASB Statement 24 does not require that a recipient government's payment of administrative costs (indirect financial involvement) be separately evaluated in determining the reporting of pass-through grants.
 If a recipient government serves only as a cash conduit, it may incur some incidental administrative costs.
 If a recipient government's administrative costs are more than incidental that would be the result of administrative involvement.